IIT Mandi: Ruvaan

-Ruvaan is the annual inter-college Literary Fest of IIT Mandi.
-It is jointly organized by Writing Club, Drama Club, Debating Club, and Quizzing Club (Literary Society).
-The first edition of Ruvaan Fest was conducted as a 3-day event from 28 February 2020 to 1 March 2020.
-This 3-day event is full of a plethora of interesting events including but not limited to Debates, Poetry-Slams, M.U.N., Drama, Quizzes, Movie Screenings, and Poet Conference.
-Students from colleges across the nation participate in this Literary Fest.
+Ruvaan is the annual inter-college Literary Fest of IIT Mandi jointly organized by Writing Club, Drama Club, Debating Club, and Quizzing Club (Literary Society).
+Started in 2020 as a three-day event, it covers a variety of events like Debates, Poetry-Slams, M.U.N., Drama, Quizzes, Movie Screenings, and Poet Conference.

 FrostHack

-FrostHack is an open hackathon organized by the student community of IIT Mandi with the goal of solving societal problems by collective collaboration among students using tech.
+FrostHack is an open hackathon organized by the student community of IIT Mandi with the goal of solving societal problems by collective collaboration among students using technology.